-- (1) Prelanding check - completed.
+- (1) Approach angle - 12° to 15° .

-- (2) Entry altitude - as directed.
+- (2) Entry altitude - 300 feet or traffic altitude.

 - (3) Entry airspeed - 60 knots.

-- (4) Approach angle - $12^{\circ}$ to $15^{\circ}$ .

 (1) Initiate the steep approach as in the normal approach, maintaining a steeper angle of descent.
 (To initiate the descent, a greater reduction of collective pitch is usually required at the beginning of the approach.)
 Correct for deviations from the desired line of descent by proper application of collective pitch.